AdilRaza02/Bookify/README.md

 2. Explore the project's Angular structure and NGRX state management.

-3. Experiment with adding books and observing real-time updates.
+3. Experiment with adding books.

 4. Run JEST tests for code verification.